Early Life and Education

 Philanthropy

-Mittal has been actively involved in philanthropy through the Bharti Foundation, the philanthropic arm of Bharti Enterprises.
-The foundation focuses on education, establishing schools in rural areas and providing free quality education to underprivileged children.
-It also supports other initiatives like sanitation.
+Sunil Mittal has a strong commitment to philanthropy through the Bharti Foundation, the philanthropic arm of Bharti Enterprises.
+The Foundation runs the Satya Bharti School Program, which operates schools in rural areas, providing free quality education to underprivileged children.
+The Foundation also supports government schools through the Quality Support Program.